Gabriele-tomai00/Esse3FAKE/README.md

 2. **NodeJS**:
     I created a website clone of Esse3 using NodeJs and my previous knowledge of web programming (with some assistance from Chat GPT to speed up code writing).
 The goal was to create a site as similar as possible to the real one.
 The site consists of several HTML pages, CSS files, and JavaScript modified for my purposes.
+2. **eXtract Snippet**:
-    I used the Chrome extension “eXtract Snippet” to clone the portal, which allowed me to obtain all the HTML and CSS files.
+    I used the Chrome extension “eXtract Snippet” to clone the portal, which allowed me to obtain all the HTML and CSS files (https://chromewebstore.google.com/detail/extract-snippet/bfcjfegkgdoomgmofhcidoiampnpbdao)

 3. **JSON**:
     Used for data collection and management (credentials and email addresses)